 Spotting Between Periods: What You Can Learn From Your Breakthrough Bleeds

 Spotting.
 It happens.
-Before your period, after your period, in between periods; sometimes it’s brown, and sometimes it’s pink, but mostly it just ruins your underwear, even though there’s rarely enough to fill a pad.
+Spotting before your period, after your period, in between periods; sometimes it’s brown, and sometimes it’s pink, but mostly it just ruins your underwear, even though there’s rarely enough to fill a pad.

 Yet somehow spotting feels even more indecent than our menstrual bleed, as if we’re making a needless mess.
 But the female body does nothing without need.
 And if you know your flow, you can read your spots like tea leaves in a cup.